dchandak99/TextGraphs-2020/README.md

 Instructions on how to run, and meaning of the functions have been given in this interative [notebook](RUN_model.ipynb).

 ## Acknowledgements
-A huge thanks to the organizers Peter Jansen and Dmitry Ustalov for curating this super interesting task.
+A huge thanks to the organizers Peter Jansen and Dmitry Ustalov for creating this wonderful task.
 A big thanks to **Hugging Face** for their excellent [transformers](https://github.com/huggingface/transformers) repository.
 A lot of the code is built on top of their examples.